genomicsclass/book/pages/multiple_testing.md

 ## k = 11 p-value cutoff= 3.763357e-05
 ```

 We can show mathematically that this procedure has FDR lower than 5%.
 Please see Benjamini-Hochberg (1995) for details.
 An important outcome is that we now have selected 11 tests instead of just 2.
-If we are willing to set an FDR of 50% (for example, 1/2 our genes are expected to be hits!), then this list grows to 1063!
+If we are willing to set an FDR of 50% (this means we expect at least 1/2 our genes to be hits), then this list grows to 1063.
 The FWER does not provide this flexibility since any list of substantial size will result in an FWER of 1.

 Keep in mind that we don't have to run the complicated code above as we have functions to do this.
 For example, using the p-values `pvals` computed above,
 we simply type the following: